Healthy Ways to Use Your Leftover Pulp from Juicing

 Based on the pulp created during juicing, I chose recipes that the pulp flavors would complement.
 For example, juices that contain fruit, such as apples or pears, are best in recipes that are enhanced by a touch of sweetness.
 For recipes that are more savory, such as soups and stews, use juice pulp with a vegetable base.
 One note: if you do plan to use your pulp in another recipe, remove seeds, stems and inedible or bitter skins from your produce before putting them into the juicer.

-In my second test, I made the Tomato-Vegetable Juice, which consists of romaine lettuce, tomatoes, jalapeño, red bell pepper, celery and carrots.
+In my second test, I made the Tomato-Vegetable Juice recipe, which consists of romaine lettuce, tomatoes, jalapeño, red bell pepper, celery and carrots.
 I then stirred all the pulp into Cowboy Beef & Bean Chili when I added the mushrooms, giving the chili an extra vegetable boost.
 The resulting dish was tasty and the pulp had seemingly melted into the chili.

 While researching the topic of juice pulp, I found suggestions for using the pulp in pancakes, stirring it into mashed potatoes, adding it to pasta sauce, molding it into burgers and even mixing it into dog food.
 The uses for juice pulp seem to be endless!